sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

     ...
 ~~~~~~

-[TBD] Start adding capability URNs to IANA considerations section?

 #### Request Processing
-Upon receipt of the component's capability advertisement, it SHOULD:
+Upon receipt of the component's capability advertisement, the Manager SHOULD:

-- Persist the component's capabilities to the Orchestrator's inventory
+- Persist the component's capabilities to the Manager's inventory
-- Coordinate, based on the supplied capabilities, a list of topics to which the component should subscribe
+- Coordinate, based on the supplied capabilities, the service handlers (for directed messages) and/or event listeners (for broadcast messages) to which the component should support.

-[TBD] What if the component supplies a `capability-urn` that the Orchestrator doesn't know about?

 #### Response Payload
-When responding, the Orchestrator will indicate to the component, which capabilities were successfully registered, and the topics to which those capabilities apply.
-Any failures to register capabilities will also be noted per capability URN, including any relevant error messages.
+The response payload delivered to the component should include the appropriate service handling/event listening information required for the component to handle further interactions based on each advertised capability.
+If a capability was not registered successfully, appropriate error messages SHOULD be supplied to inform the component of the failure(s).

 ~~~~~~
 capability-advertisement-response: